 The annual incentive (bonus) plan is intended to encourage and reward each executive for his contribution to the Corporation's annual business plan and for the Corporation's financial success.
-The Corporation's annual incentive (bonus) opportunity is in line with the first quartile of bonus opportunities offered by the companies included in the Comparative Group for the CEO and CFO.
+In the case of the CEO and the CFO, the Corporation's annual incentive (bonus) opportunity is in line with the lowest quartile of bonus opportunities offered by the companies included in the Comparative Group and between the lowest quartile and the median for the other Named Executive Officers.